lygsbw/segdeformer/README.md

 Note:

-- We adapt our code to the latest version of MMSegmentation (v0.29.1), while the pretrained MiT model we used is still **the old version provided by MMSegmentation** (20210726 version) to keep consistent with our paper.
+- We adapt our code to the latest version of MMSegmentation (v0.29.1), while the pretrained MiT models we used are still **the old version provided by MMSegmentation** (20210726 version) to keep consistent with our paper.
 Details can be found in this [link](https://github.com/open-mmlab/mmsegmentation/pull/1705).
 - The performance is sensitive to the seed values used, so the results might fluctuate.

 ## Acknowledgement